-All students except IB students (who adhere to a business dress code) and toddler children are required to wear the school uniform.
+All students except IB students (who adhere to a business dress code) are required to wear the school uniform.
 The school uniform is different for warm and cold weather, and students should adhere to seasonal requirements.

 Uniforms can be purchased at the College Uniform Shop.

 At Dulwich College Beijing, we welcome and appreciate the cultural diversity that non-native English speakers bring to the school and we are able to support a percentage of students who are non-native English speakers.
 Applicants who speak languages other than English should be able to demonstrate age-appropriate academic proficiency in their native tongue.
 Our Admissions team may request that students be assessed on their ability to handle the academic challenges of English before an admissions decision is made.

 We only enrol students whom we know we can support.
 We enrol students with learning challenges where the information available indicates that the student’s learning needs can be met by the services we provide.
 Our team will consult students and parents to conduct all necessary assessments and review copies of all previous reports and records.
 We request that parents provide all information available to enable our admissions review team to make an accurate and informed decision about learning support services and admission.